Parametrized higher category theory: Cocartesian fibrations and model categories of marked simplicial sets

 a dotted lift exists.
-In other words, letting $n>1$, marked edges in $X$ are $\pi$-cocartesian, and letting $n=1$, $\pi$-cocartesian lifts exist over marked edges in $Z$.
-(Note that condition 2 already guarantees that $X \to Z$ is a cocartesian fibration if $\sE = Z_1$; however, it may happen that not all of the $\pi$-cocartesian edges were marked in $X$.) \item For every commutative square
+In other words, letting $n=1$, $\pi$-cocartesian lifts exist over marked edges in $Z$, and letting $n>1$, marked edges in $X$ are $\pi$-cocartesian.\footnote{Note that condition (2) already guarantees that $X \to Z$ is a cocartesian fibration if $\sE = Z_1$; however, one additionally needs condition (4) to ensure that \emph{all} of the $\pi$-cocartesian edges are marked in $X$.} \item For every commutative square